 The Q-mark allows test users to be confident that an exam is backed by appropriate processes, reliable procedures and criteria, and consistent standards.

 Only the exams of ALTE members and applicant ALTE Institutional Affiliates, meeting certain criteria, can undertake an ALTE audit process.

-If you would like to confirm whether an exam has the Q-mark, please refer to the ALTE Framework.
+If you would like to confirm whether an exam has the Q-mark, please refer to the ALTE Framework below.